Section 3: Jeepers & VA Creepers

 Yes, people do actually live on Satan’s Kingdom Road.
 The trail walks its entire length, from the middle of the woods, to the half-mile paved section out to Route 44.
 It does veer off the road for a short section, to better view the Farmington River a bit better.

 I’ve closely followed the drama of the Satan’s Kingdom street sign for a while, but it’s become pretty tiresome.
 It gets stolen as frequently as you’d imagine.
 I did note the one experiment- which I thought was rather brilliant – when the town (purposely or accidentally) put up a sign noting “Statan’s Kingdom Road,” perhaps in an effort to dissuade thievery.
-But alas, a couple months later I saw a correctly spelled sign and then it was stolen and then it was back and on and on the saga goes.
-So I gave up on trying to follow its travails (you can check it out here, as well as the story behind the unique name.),
+But alas, a couple months later I saw a correctly spelled sign and then it was stolen and then it was back and on and on the saga continues.
+So I gave up on trying to follow its travails (you can check it out here, as well as the story behind the odd place name.),

 The “gorge” alongside the road is called “Satan’s Kingdom Gorge” and truth be told, it really is one of the deeper gorges in the state.
 (We don’t have that many.)
 I wouldn’t want to fall down it, that’s for sure.
 Anyway, the trail crosses the Farmington River here via the Route 44 bridge and then heads north towards it’s terminus up near the Massachusetts border.
 There is a huge parking lot across route 44 from the trail at the Satan’s Kingdom Recreation area, so if you’re going south or north on the trail, it’s a good place to start.